petabyt/mlinstall/README.md

 The backend is a fork of [ptpcam](https://github.com/reticulatedpines/magiclantern_simplified/tree/dev/contrib/ptpcam).

 A Python based version of this app is available at [python-stable](https://github.com/petabyt/mlinstall/tree/python-stable).
-You can find standalone prebuilts for it [here](https://github.com/petabyt/mlinstall/releases/tag/0.1.0).

 ![screenshot](screenshot.png)

 ## Features